ghi-electronics/Docs/hardware/ucm/development-options.md

     }
 }
 ```

-For the capacitive touch screen, a driver is provided as a NuGet package.

-(where is the touch tutorial?)
+The capacitive touch controller is connected I2C A with the interrupt pin on GPIO B. See the [touch](../../software/tinyclr/tutorials/touch.md) for details on using the touch screen.

 ### UCD-D70-A
 ![UD700](images/ud700.jpg)